mlpack/mlboard/examples/histogram.md

                const RowType& values,,
                Filewriter& fw);
 ```
-Following is a snippet that would log some prcurve values stored in `arma::vec`.
+Following is a snippet that would log histogram values stored in `arma::vec`.

 ```cpp
 #include <mlboard/mlboard.hpp>